Rehab Centers Burns, OR

 Burns Paiute Alcohol And Drug Treatment Program

-Burns Paiute Alcohol And Drug Treatment Program is a residential treatment facility in Burns, Oregon that is situated in the 97720 zip code.
-Burns Paiute Alcohol And Drug Treatment Program offers inpatient dual diagnosis treatment and residential treatment for substance use.
-It offers community reinforcement, cognitive behavioral therapy and matrix model.
+Burns Paiute Alcohol And Drug Treatment Program is a residential treatment center in Burns, OR that is located in the 97720 zip code.
+Burns Paiute Alcohol And Drug Treatment Program provides residential treatment for substance use and inpatient dual diagnosis treatment.
+It provides matrix model, motivational interviewing and 12 step rehabilitation.

 Address: 100 Pasigo Street, Burns, OR 97720 in Harney County